hrue/r-inla/gmrflib/taucs/src/README.txt

 all copies.
 User documentation of any code that uses this code or any derivative code must cite the Copyright, this License, the Availability note, and "Used by permission."
-If this code or any derivative code is accessible from within M, then typing "help taucs" must cite the Copyright, and "type taucs" must also cite this License and the Availability note.
+If this code or any derivative code is accessible from within MATLAB, then typing "help taucs" must cite the Copyright, and "type taucs" must also cite this License and the Availability note.
 Permission to modify the code and to distribute modiﬁed code is granted, provided the Copyright, this